 To be eligible to receive travel reimbursement you must be:

-Enrolled in a two-day DV-alert workshop either General, Indigenous, Multicultural, Settlement, working with Women with Disabilities (not e-Learning, Tailored or Awareness Session)
+Enrolled in a 2-Day DV-alert workshop either General, Indigenous, Multicultural, Settlement, or Working with Women with Disabilities (not eligible Tailored Workshops, eLearning courses or Awareness Session)

 Employed in a workplace that is in a location classified as regional or remote (with an RA 2 to RA 5 rating) according to Doctor Connect website